jokoss/newwebsite/DOCKER-README.md

 ==> Exited with status 127
 ```

 This occurs because the Alpine Linux image used in the Dockerfile doesn't include bash by default.
-The solution is to add bash to the production stage of your Dockerfile:
+There are two ways to solve this:

+**Option 1: Add bash to the Docker image**

 ```dockerfile
 # Production stage